Skip to content

 Case management

-In April 2025, the procuratorates of Anhui Province formally launched an deployed province-wide AI-assisted case-handling system.
+In April 2025, the procuratorates of Anhui Province formally launched and deployed province-wide AI-assisted case-handling system.
 Built around criminal prosecution and big-data legal supervision, it integrates ten application scenarios, including intelligent dossier review, document drafting assistance, automated case-card completion, supervision of investigation procedures, inconsistency detection, and statute recommendation.
 Official reports state that the system has already been used in thousands of criminal cases, significantly reducing review time and improving efficiency.

 From December 2022 to June 2023, under the organisation of the Supreme People’s Procuratorate, nine pilot procuratorates (including Beijing) operated a 'Criminal Trial Supervision Intelligent Assistance System'.
 The system was able to intelligently identify potential issues from criminal judgments and identify potential grounds for trial supervision, thereby expanding the sources and improving the quality of conducting such procedures.